 It is of critical importance to provide appropriate long-term bicycle parking within residential properties.
 While many residents in single-family homes have a garage that effectively serves this function, many residents of multi-family housing do not have a similar space to store a bicycle.

 Residents of multi-family housing should be provided a secure and sheltered long-term bicycle parking location that is separate from their private living space and does not require the bicycle to be carried on stairs or elevators.

 It is desirable to ensure a sufficient quantity of bicycle parking to discourage people from locking bicycles to inappropriate objects, such as gas meters, trees, or hand rails; or in areas where the locked bicycle will impede movement, such as in front of doorways, pedestrian curb ramps, or at bus stops.
-By proactively providing bicycle parking in appropriate locations, the city can discourage bicycle parking in inappropriate locations.
+By proactively providing bicycle parking in appropriate locations, the City can discourage bicycle parking in inappropriate locations.
+The city does not currently have any regulations establishing or defining illegal bicycle parking practices within the public right-of-way.